This section is intended for healthcare professionals

 Changetech also holds the international commercial rights for the programme.

-The effects of Mamma Mia have been thoroughly documented in RCT’s and other studies shared on this site.
+The effects of Mamma Mia have been thoroughly documented in one randomized controlled trial and other studies shared on this site.
+Two ongoing randomized trials, one in Norway and one in the U.S., are currently replicating and examining the effects of Mamma Mia using various support models.

-Mamma Mia is documented to increase subjective wellbeing during pre- and postpartum and to reduce the risk for perinatal depression with 25% in the risk group.
+Mamma Mia is documented to increase subjective well-being during pre- and postpartum and to reduce the risk for perinatal depression by 25% in the risk group.

-The Center for Children and Young People’s Mental Health (RBUP) in Norway has contributed with professional guidance to the content and has conducted research on results and effects.
+The Regional Center for Children and Adolescents Mental Health (RBUP), Eastern and Southern Norway, has contributed with professional guidance to the content and has conducted research on the effects.

 The Norwegian Women’s Health Association has contributed to the funding of the development of the programme and the research.